YKamari/dsc-phase-1-project/README.md

 ### 9. Most Popular Genres
-The top 5 most highly produced genre of film in the dataset are,
+The top 5 most highly produced genres of film in the dataset are,
 * Drama - 574
 * Comedy - 406
 * Action - 333
 * Adventure - 278
 * Thriller - 193

-We observe a combination of these genres also associated to the genres of the top 20  most profitable movies.
+We observe a combination of these genres also associated with the genres of the top 20  most profitable movies.

 ![most popular genres](https://github.com/YKamari/dsc-phase-1-project/assets/133201112/dd7d8788-52ce-4864-b020-c2a2b2d5abe6)